By Tim Byrnes

 7 Los Angeles Chargers (11-6) @ 2 New England Patriots (14-3): NE 16-3

-Herbert (159 yards passing/ 57 yards rushing) was hit a game-high eleven times and had to be helped up much of the 4th-quarter.
+Herbert (159 yards passing/ 57 yards rushing) was hit a game-high eleven times and had to be helped up much of the fourth quarter.
 The shell-shocked quarterback had little help offensively either, with the Chargers gaining just 30 additional yards on the ground and no receiver had more than 32 yards.

-The Chargers defense kept things close with five sacks of Drake Maye, three by LB Odafe Oweh and fellow linebacker Tuli Tuipulotu got his 13th sack to conclude his season.
+The Chargers defense kept things close with five sacks of Drake Maye, three by linebacker Odafe Oweh and fellow linebacker Tuli Tuipulotu got his 13th sack to conclude his season.
 Oweh also forced two fumbles, and had three tackles for a loss, to go with four solo tackles.

 The Patriots move on to the Divisional Round of the playoffs, where they will host CJ Stroud and the Texans.